Chapter 8: Four-Leaf Taproot Script Tree#

 sig = priv.sign_taproot_input(..., script_path=True, tapleaf_script=script)

-4. Five spending paths share one address: Five real testnet transactions verify four-leaf correctness; Key Path spending is indistinguishable from ordinary single-sig on-chain.
+4. Five paths, one address: five real testnet transactions verify the tree; the key-path spend is indistinguishable from an ordinary single-sig on chain.

 Limitations#

-• This chapter’s four-leaf tree uses balanced structure.
-In practice, place high-probability scripts in shallow tree layers to reduce Merkle proof size and fees.
+• This chapter’s tree is balanced.
+In practice, place high-probability scripts in shallow layers to shrink the Merkle proof and the fee.

-• Hash lock script still ends with OP_TRUE (see Ch6 security note); production should bind signature verification.
+• The hash lock script still ends with OP_TRUE (see the Chapter 6 security note); production should bind signature verification.

-• Elliptic curve operations in verification code are library-internal; underlying implementation not shown.
+• Elliptic-curve operations in the verification code are library-internal; the underlying implementation isn’t shown.